utfprwsn/mqtt-sn-tools-contiki/README.md

 Limitations
 -----------

+- Currently there is no mqtt-sn gateway that supports IPv6, use NAT64
 - Packets must be 255 or less bytes long
 - No Last Will and Testament
 - No QoS 1 or 2